 We are early in our development efforts and have not yet completed the development of any of our product candidates.
 As a result, we are not currently permitted to market or sell any of our product candidates in any country, and we may never be able to do so in the future.
-We have a limited number of product candidates and discovery programs, all of which are in preclinical development or early stage clinical development.
-We continue to dose patients in each of our early stage clinical trials evaluating IGM-2323, IGM-8444, and IGM-6268, but have not commenced any other clinical trial or completed any clinical trials, and we have not received marketing approval, for any of our product candidates.
+We have a limited number of product candidates and discovery programs, all of which are in preclinical development or early stage clinical development and we have not received marketing approval for any of our product candidates.
 Our product candidates will require clinical development, evaluation of preclinical, clinical and manufacturing activities, marketing approval from government regulators, substantial investment and significant marketing efforts before we generate any revenues from product sales, if ever.
 We have limited experience in conducting and managing the clinical trials necessary to obtain regulatory approvals.
-Our ability to generate product revenue and achieve and sustain profitability depends on, among other things, obtaining regulatory approvals for our product candidates.
-Obtaining regulatory approval of our product candidates will depend on many factors, including, but not limited to, the following:
+Our ability to generate product revenue and achieve and sustain profitability depends on, among other things, obtaining regulatory approvals for our product candidates will depend on many factors, including, but not limited to, the following: